Ebbetts Pass National Scenic Byway

 Calaveras Big Trees State Park draws a lot of campers, but just a short distance up the highway and down a side road to the Stanislaus River is Wakaluu Hep Yoo Campground with spacious sites, plenty of shade, and the rush of a wild river at your doorstep.

 Lake Alpine is another popular summer destination.
-Since there are no reservations there, timing your arrival is important on busy weekends.
+Reservations are now accepted for Lake Alpine Campground and all the others clustered around the lake.
 If the lake sites are full, try places like Big Meadow or Pacific Valley.

 Bear Valley Mountain Ski Area near Bear Valley is a great ski resort for both beginners and experts.
 Unlike the Tahoe resorts, Bear Valley Mountain rarely has huge crowds.
 Multiple lifts offer a wide variety of runs.